12 day Immersive Course,

 Included in our courses:

 What is A Permaculture Design Certificate?

-A 'PDC' is the first step towards a holistic view of all aspects of sustainable livelihood.
-From farming to water harvesting, energy and building, Permaculture is a design science with its roots in nature.
+A 'PDC' is the first step towards a holistic sustainable livelihood.
+From farming at any scale, to water harvesting, energy consumption and production and building practices, Permaculture is a design science with its roots in nature.

 Upon completion you will be able to design integrated, productive ecosystems that are capable of meeting all our human needs, whilst benefiting the environment.